Heimdal

 Why Is Application Whitelisting Important?

-Application whitelisting is important because it can help your organization keep zero-days and ransomware attacks away and lets your IT admins have better control over what applications are deployed on a host.
-There are many benefits to application whitelisting.
-It’s an easy process for system administrators to manage, and if set up correctly it provides a high level of protection against malware infections and other malicious programs.
+Application whitelisting is important because it can help your organization keep zero-days and ransomware attacks away.
+IT admins get better control over what applications are deployed on a host.
+It’s also an easy process for System Administrators to manage.
+If set up correctly it offers a high level of protection against various malware infections.

-You keep cyberattacks employing different malware types, ransomware attacks away, keyloggers, APTs, fileless attacks, or zero-days away so no malicious code will be run in your organization.
-The usual antivirus is designed based on signature and somehow it works as a process of blacklisting.
-That means, if a file wants to run on a machine, then the av solution will take that hash of a file to compare it with an existing database that contains examples of compromised code.
-If it does not find it on that list, it lets them launch.
-And that is why application whitelisting is far more efficient than a basic antivirus because no file can be launched if it wasn’t previously whitelisted, therefore pre-approved.
+That means, if a file wants to run on a machine, then the AV solution will take that hash of a file to compare it with an existing database that contains examples of compromised code.
+If it does not find it on that list, it lets them execute.
+Application whitelisting is far more efficient than that because no file can execute if it wasn’t pre-approved.

-And since the malware gamut is expanding day by day with new types and forms, no antivirus, whatsoever, will be able to keep pace with all those changes, so its malicious code database becomes inaccurate.
+And since new malware versions appear every day no antivirus, whatsoever, will be able to keep pace with new entries.
+The malicious code database becomes insufficient.
 Just look at the numbers, 350 000 new malware strains are being identified every day.

 It supports software license compliance